Annmarie Sairrino: Career

 In 2017, Sairrino established a new film production company, Akatsuki Entertainment USA, as a division of leading Japanese mobile game developer Akatsuki.
-Sairrino served as the CEO of Akatsuki Entertainment and as a board member of the parent company.
+Sairrino was the CEO of Akatsuki Entertainment and as a board member of the parent company.
 Akatsuki Entertainment's business model focused on the adaptation of Japanese-originated intellectual properties into live-action Hollywood films.
 Akatsuki Entertainment's film activities included project development, financing, and production.
 In 2018, the company announced their first film, an adaptation of the best-selling Kadokawa Games visual novel Root Letter.
 Directed by Sonja O'Hara, written by David Ebeltoft, and starring Danny Ramirez, Keana Marie, and Lydia Hearst, the film entered production in 2019, was completed in 2020, was acquired for US distribution by Entertainment Squad, and was released on September 1, 2022.
 Sairrino developed and produced the film.

 Also in 2020, Sairrino developed and produced Akatsuki Entertainment's second project, the supernatural horror film Room 203.
 Adapted from the novel of the same name written by Nanami Kamon and published by Kobunsha, Room 203 was directed by Ben Jagger, written by John Poliquin, Nick Richey, and Jagger, and starred Francesca Xuereb, Viktoria Vinyarska, and Eric Wiegand.
 The film was fully-financed and produced by Akatsuki Entertainment and was filmed in Shreveport, Louisiana in the fall of 2020, with post-production completed in 2021.
 In June 2021, Voltage Pictures acquired worldwide sales rights for Room 203 ahead of presenting its sales slate at the Cannes Film Festival virtual film market, with Voltage citing the robust market for J-horror-derived projects among international buyers.
-The film was subsequently acquired for domestic theatrical and video on demand distribution by Vertical Entertainment, and was released on April 15, 2022.
+The film was subsequently acquired for domestic theatrical and video on demand distribution by Vertical Entertainment, and was released theatrically on April 15, 2022; a release on Hulu followed in July of that year.
+Internationally, the film received theatrical and home-video releases in Europe, the Middle East, and select territories in Latin America and Asia, with several top 10 weekend openings.

 In September 2020, Sairrino established AMMO Entertainment, a new production company which has assumed responsibility for completion of the distribution arrangements for Root Letter and Room 203, as well as the production of Akatsuki Entertainment's development slate.
 AMMO Entertainment's corporate mission broadens the mandate of Akatsuki Entertainment, expanding to include the production of film and television productions based on true stories and original concepts, in addition to a continuing focus on Japanese content adaptations.

-In October 2022, Sairrino announced the formation of the new specialty label AMMO Select, as well as the imprint's initial project, a feature-length documentary following the careers and romance of astrologer-artist couple Amy Zerner and Monte Farber.
+In October 2022, Sairrino announced the formation of the new specialty label AMMO Select, as well as the imprint's initial project, Amy & Monte: A Legacy of Love and Creativity, a feature-length documentary following the careers and romance of astrologer-artist couple Amy Zerner and Monte Farber.
+Sairrino's work on the film was subsequently profiled with featured articles in Dan's Papers and OMTimes.